mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

     # Name the image in the docker images so it's not something random.
     image: video-collector

-    # Name the comtainer so it's clear when it's running.
+    # Name the container so it's clear when it's running.
     container_name: video-collector

-    platform: "linux/x86_64"

     # Restart it if it crashes.
     restart: unless-stopped